TaTooKa/Erzahlspiel/docs/source/pages/dice.rst

  "2", "NO!", "You failed at what you were trying to do."
  "1", "NO!
 AND...", "You failed at what you were trying to do, and it’s even worse, or another thing detrimental to you also happens."

 Roll 1d6 by default, when the odds are 50/50.

 If a character has **Advantage** for an action, the player rolls two d6 and takes the higher result.
 If they have **Overwhelming Advantage**, they roll three d6 and take the highest.

-If they have Disadvantage, they roll two d6 and take the lower result, and for Overwhelming Disadvantage, they roll three d6 and take the lowest.
+If they have **Disadvantage**, they roll two d6 and take the lower result, and for **Overwhelming Disadvantage**, they roll three d6 and take the lowest.